psitem/edgerouter-backup/README.md

 # edgerouter-backup

 These are my backup scripts for pushing EdgeRouter configurations to a remote host and remotely executing a `git commit` and `git push`.
+This depends on having `git` and a git repo configured on the remote host, not the EdgeRouter.

 ### Installation